vchloros/vchloros.github.io/index.md

 [UIowa REU 2024 Landing Page](https://www.thinglink.com/scene/1877395414039134694) <br/>

 ### Cryptozoology Meets Ecology: A Look into the Megalodon

+In my sophomore year, I participated in a course devoted to building critical thinking and analytical skills by looking into popular conspiracy theories and collecting evidence to evaluate their validity.
+Wanting to apply this elective class to my major and interests, I decided to confront the popular rumor that the Megalodon (*Otodus megalodon*) is still alive and lurking in abyssal waters.
+Over the course of a semester, I watched and read media from skeptics of its extinction to learn their common arguments, poured over literature on the species and extant relatives, and had the chance to reached out to two expert studying the creature for extra thoughts on their findings.
+My final conclusions used a combination of physiological and ecological knowledge to assert that the Megalodon went extinct in the early Cretaceous period, as the scientific field almost ubiquitously agrees upon, and would not survive in the conditions described by skeptics.

 [Megalodon Research Paper](https://vchloros.github.io/SiteFiles/Projects/Megalodon_PaperPDF.pdf) <br/>
 [Megalodon UGRD Presentation](https://vchloros.github.io/SiteFiles/Projects/Megalodon_ResearchPresentation.pdf)